About

 No, those associated with the Twilight franchise have not offered to fund this project. - Is the U.S. government paying for any part of the move?

-Moving expenses were not included in the 2012 land grant.
-But the tribe may be eligible for funds from governmental funding programs, such as Indian Community Development Block Grants. - How much land was granted in the Olympic National Park?
+Moving expenses were not included in the 2012 legislation, but the Tribe may be eligible for funds from governmental funding programs, such as Indian Community Development Block Grants. - How is this project being funded?

 - Is Twilight helping with the funding?